Khuzestan province: Economy

-The government of Iran is spending large amounts of money in Khuzestan province.
-The massive Karun-3 dam, was inaugurated recently as part of a drive to boost Iran's growing energy demands.
+The massive Karun-3 dam was inaugurated as part of a drive to meet Iran's growing energy demands.

 Khuzestan is the major oil-producing region of Iran, and as such is one of the wealthiest provinces in Iran.
 Khuzestan ranks third among Iran's provinces in GDP.

 In 2005, Iran's government announced it was planning the country's second nuclear reactor to be built in Khuzestan province.
-The 360 MW reactor will be a light water PWR Reactor.
+The 360 MW reactor was to be a light water pressurized water reactor.

-Khuzestan is also home to the Arvand Free Trade Zone.
-It is one of six economic Free Trade Zones in Iran, including the PETZONE (Petrochemical Special Economic Zone in Mahshahr).
+Khuzestan is also home to the Arvand Free Trade Zone, one of six free trade zones in Iran, and to the Petrochemical Special Economic Zone (PETZONE) at Mahshahr.

+Because of high temperatures and the concentration of heavy industry, Khuzestan is the largest consumer of energy in Iran after Tehran province.
+The province's thermal and gas-fired power stations include Ramin, Zargan, Abadan, Khorramshahr and Fajr.
+The long hours of sunshine in the province have been identified as a significant potential resource for solar power.

+The electricity industry in the province dates to the oil era: a 600 kW steam plant was built at Tembi in Masjed Soleyman to power the pumping station carrying crude oil to the Abadan Refinery, and it also lit the installations and parts of the town.
+Ahvaz received its first generating plant around 1929, built by the merchant Mirza Hossein Khan Moqarrar on the eastern bank of the Karun; at first electricity was billed by the number of lamps rather than by meter.

 Shipping

 The Karun River is the only navigable river in Iran.
-The British, up until recent decades, after the discovery by Austen Henry Layard, transported their merchandise via Karun's waterways, passing through Ahvaz all the way up to Langar near Shushtar, and then sent by road to Masjed Soleimanthe site of their first oil wells in the Naftoon oil field.
-Karoun is capable of the sailing of fairly large ships as far up as Shushtar.
+The British, up until recent decades, after the discovery by Austen Henry Layard, transported their merchandise via the Karun's waterways, passing through Ahvaz all the way up to Langar near Shushtar, and then by road to Masjed Soleyman, the site of their first oil wells in the Naftoon oil field.
+Commercial navigation as far as Ahvaz has since ceased for lack of maintenance.

-Karkheh, Jarrahi, Arvandrood, Handian, Shavoor, Bahmanshir (Bahman-Ardeshir), Maroon-Alaa', Dez, and many other rivers and water sources in the form of Khurs, lagoons, ponds, and marshes demonstrate the vastness of water resources in this region, and are the main reason for the variety of agricultural products developed in the area.
+The ports of Abadan and Khorramshahr (reached from the Bahmanshir), Mahshahr and Bandar Imam Khomeini were commercially important before the Iran–Iraq War and, together with the Khorramshahr–Tehran railway, formed a major transport corridor; they were severely damaged during the war and have recovered only slowly.